60-day money-back on any purchase

 Golf Course Conditions

-For instance, if a 20 handicap amateur player went to play a US Open course, their dispersion would be a lot higher than usual.
+For instance, if a 20 handicapped amateur player went to play a US Open course, their dispersion would be a lot higher than usual.
 Why?
 The course conditions are much harder, and you must have spin and control to hit great shots that stay in place.

 The Mental Game

-Finally, how you visualize and think about a golf hole significantly impacts where it ends up.
 The mental game may not seem like it will change your dispersion, but it will.

 You often see this when a golfer stands on a driving range and tests out a new driver.
 They have no pressure on them, they swing with ease, and they hit it incredibly straight.